SumaiyyaF/London_BikeSharing/README.md

 # London_BikeSharing
-The London Bike Sharing Dataset includes data on bike rentals in London, with details like timestamps, weather conditions, and bike counts.
-Using this simple dataset to create visualizations
+The London Bike Sharing Dataset contains historical data on bike sharing in London, including variables like timestamp, weather conditions, temperature, humidity, wind speed, and the number of rented bikes.
+This dataset is ideal for time series analysis, forecasting, and studying the impact of weather and seasonal patterns on bike usage.
+I have used this simple dataset for creating a short .
+First step was to gather the data (Dataset available on Kaggle ) and then perform EDA and manipulations and then moving to tableau to create a dashboard